snaphydroponics/user-guide.snaphydroponics.info/_en/styrofoam-puncher.md

 The use of tin cans with ribbing along the side is recommended.
-The ribbing adds lateral stiffness of the can and allows it to hold its circular structure even when the lip of the cut has been cut off to sharpen the cutting edge.
+The ribbing adds lateral stiffness of the can and allows it to hold its circular structure even when the lip of the can has been cut off to sharpen the cutting edge.

 ### Bamboo Sticks